huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 In QUIC, sending STOP_SENDING requests that a peer cease transmission on a stream.
 If a DoQ client wishes to cancel an outstanding request, it MUST issue a QUIC Stop Sending with error code DOQ_REQUEST_CANCELLED.
-This may be sent at any time but will be ignored if the server has already sent the response.
+This may be sent at any time but will be ignored if the server response has already been acknowledged.
 The corresponding DNS transaction MUST be abandoned.

 Servers that receive STOP_SENDING act in accordance with {{Section 3.5 of RFC9000}}.
 Servers MAY impose implementation limits on the total number or rate of request cancellations.